HonzaKopecky/web-intelligence/README.md

 * HTML document parser that extracts all the URLs from HTML document
 * HTML document parser that strips all HTML from document and stores just the pure text
 * robots.txt parser that can parse the file and verify whether a link should be crawled or not
+* Indexer logic that builds the inverted index
+* Tokens are stemmed using NLTK Snowball stemmer, stop words and punctuation is removed.
+* Index holds the information of token occurences in the set of documents and then number of occurences in every single document.